 How is eosinophilic esophagitis diagnosed?

 First, your doctor will do a physical exam and review your symptoms.
 Then, they will order an endoscopy.
 This is a test in which a thin tube is inserted down your throat.
-A tiny camera takes pictures of your lining.
-The doctor will take a sample of lining (biopsy) to diagnose EoE.
+A tiny camera takes pictures of your esophageal lining.
+The doctor will take a sample of this lining (biopsy) to diagnose EoE.
 Blood tests may be done to rule out other conditions.